zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/setup/setup-adb.md

       </copy>
       ````

 5. Run the load script passing in two arguments, your admin password and the name of your ATP instance.
-This script will import all the data into your ATP instance for your application.
+This script will import all the data into your ATP instance for your application and set up SQL Developer Web for each schema.
 This script runs as the opc user.

       ```
       load-atp.sh WElcome123## <ENTER ATP NAME>
       ```
 6. Test to ensure that your data has loaded by logging into SQL Developer Web and issuing the command below. *Note* The Username and Password for SQL Developer Web are admin/WElcome123##.
 You should get 1 row.

       ````
       <copy>